Jah-On/Ultimate-Connect-4/README.md

   * 4x4!
 (84 spots, four players, 5 second turns, first with four in a row vertically, horizontally, or diagonally, and no spot clearing)

 Instructions to run:
+  * There are now binaries for each desktop OS (Except Big Sur at the moment)!
+You do not need to install anything to run it.
+Click on "Releases" on the right hand side, find the tag with your platform, click the "Assets" dropdown for the files, click the first one, wait for it to download, and run*!   **On some platforms, you may need to enable execution of the file.*
+  * Otherwise, you can run the source code.
   * You must have python 3.6 or newer to run the code.
   * Install numpy via `python3 -m pip install numpy`
   * Install dearpygui if using the Connect4.py file via `python3 -m pip install dearpygui`
   * Download whichever file you want and run `python3 Connect4.py` or `python3 server.py` respectively.
   * There is an Over The Air version that runs the code straight from GitHub.
 Always up-to date and less code on disk.
 Download and run `python3 Connect4-OTA.py`
   * Enjoy!
-  * There are now binaries for each desktop OS (Except Big Sur at the moment)!
-Click on "Releases" on the right hand side, find the tag with your platform, click the dropdown for the files, click the first one, wait for it to download, and run*!   **On some platforms, you may need to enable execution of the file.*